hedzr/channels/README.md

 # channels

-A collections of the patterns of golang channels.
+A collection of the patterns of golang channels.